Multiple zeta value cycles in low weight: Bar construction settings

 This formula can be pictured placing the $a_i$ on a semicircle in the order dictated by their indices.
-Then a term in the above sums corresponds to a non trivial cords between to vertices:
+Then a term in the above sums corresponds to a non-trivial chord between to vertices:

 Considering the relation between multiple polylogarithms and iterated integrals, we want to related our expression of the differential of $\Lcb_{011}$ at $t$ to the reduced coproduct for the motivic iterated integral $I(0;0,x,x;1)$ for $x=t^{-1}$.
 From the semicircle representation, one sees that there are five terms to consider: